Derrick-Guo/Learning/Useful Python functions.md

 - `list.remove(obj)` is an inbuilt function in Python that removes a given object from the list.
 - `bisect.bisect(list,num,begin(opt),end(opt))` returns the position in the sorted list, where the number passed in argument can be placed so as to maintain the resultant list in sorted order.
 If the element is already present in the list, the right most position where element has to be inserted is returned.
 This function takes 4 arguments, list which has to be worked with, number to insert, starting position in list to consider, ending position which has to be considered.
 - `dict.setdefault(key, default_value(opt))`: Returns the value of a key (if the key is in dictionary).
 If not, it inserts key with a value to the dictionary.
-- `string.join(iterable)` method takes all items in an iterable and joins them into one string.A string must be specified as the separator.
+- `string.join(iterable)` method takes all items in an iterable and joins them into one string.
+A string must be specified as the separator.
 - `string.replace(old, new, count)` is an inbuilt function in Python programming language that returns a copy of the string where all occurrences of a substring is replaced with another substring.
+- `string.startswith(prefix,start(opt),end(opt))` returns True if a string starts with the specified prefix(string).
+If not, it returns False.
+- `string.endswith(suffix,start(opt),end(opt))` returns True if a string ends with the specified suffix.
+If not, it returns False.
 - `sum(iterable,start(opt))`: Inbuilt function sum() which sums up the numbers in the list.
 Returns the sum of the list + start.
 - `functools.reduce(function,seq)` is used to apply a particular function to all of the elements in the sequence passed along.
 - `all(iterable)` returns True when all elements in the given iterable are true.
 If not, it returns False.